 What Is Your Industry or Niche?

 What are you going to vlog about on YouTube?
-Choosing an industry or niche helps you focus your content on the topics you’re most passionate about.
+Choosing an industry, niche, or topic area helps you focus your content on the topics you’re most passionate about.
 If you aren’t passionate about a subject, don’t vlog about it.
 Your passion will drive you to continue vlogging, even when you’re low on ideas.

 Vlogging about a topic you don’t care about, even if it’s the latest trend, is a great way to set yourself up for a loss of motivation to work on your channel.
 If your vlog channel feels like a chore now, it will quickly become one later, and you’ll have trouble keeping up with the things you need to do to keep it going.

 Identifying your industry or niche now and choosing one that you care a great deal about is the first step to creating a successful and sustainable YouTube channel.
 And it will help a great deal when it comes time to branding your content and building your audience, too.

 On that note, who are you talking to when you’re vlogging?
 For example, beauty vloggers’ audiences are usually women and girls interested in fun and helpful tutorials on makeup and hairstyling tips.

 Describe your ideal viewer, and you’ll have a good idea of your audience for your YouTube channel.

 Sit down and brainstorm a description of your ideal viewer.
 Get as specific as you can, and keep this list along with your other planning notes.
 You can add to it and refer back to it whenever you need to think about new topics or when you’re making branding decisions about your channel.